raspberrypilearning/your-codeclub-story-leader/en/step_4.md

 **Set the temperature**

 First, creators roll a die.
-Their result will determine which part of the word table below they'll use to create their stories:
+Their result will determine which part of the word table they'll use to create their stories:

 **1–2** \= Low (predictable and safe)
 **3–4** \= Medium (balanced and interesting)